asavinov/bistro/README.md

 eventThingName.setValue(2, "oven");
 ```

 This property however cannot be used to access the elements of the "THINGS".
-Therefore, we define a link column which will directly reference elements in "THINGS":
+Therefore, we define a new link column which will *directly* reference elements from "THINGS":
 ```java
 Column link = schema.createColumn("Thing", events, things);
 link.link(